 All the current information about events and happenings at Antelope Hills Church can be found in our monthly newsletter.
-The October Newsletter and the Front Pages from Previous Months' Newsletters are available here.
+The December Newsletter and the Front Pages and some Mission Pages from Previous Months' Newsletters are available here.
 (Left click on Page to enlarge image)

 This is a painting done by Grace Vanderbush of the proposed church building ... the fellowship at Antelope Hills desires to build with the help of many people giving and sacrificing to create a place of worship and service to our Great and Loving Savior.
 We are appealing to God to bless this place as we seek to give honor to Him.
 None of this would have been possible without the Almighty God walking alongside us through provision and blessing.
 We cannot truly express our massive gratitude to God for opening doors and making this building of a new church possible.
 We also say "Thank You" to all from near and far who have given financially and in service to make this possible.